Abdullah-Tahir/Level_One/Blog Posts.md

  }
 }
    ```
- Our contract is in solidity.
+ Our contract is in **solidity**.
 This cannot be accessed directly from our Javascript frameworks.
 For that, we need to "compile" it to Javscript (ABI).
 Think of this as a wrapper that connects to the contract and can help you call functions of the contract without having to worry about the details (marshalling etc.) yourself.
 The actual command is pretty simple:

 ```npx hardhat compile```